govuk-one-login/observability-infrastructure/lambdalayer/README.md

 The update-layers workflow runs on a weekly basis and updates the layers, but it can also be executed manually.

-## Deploying the layers
+## Lambda Layer Deployment

-Deployment workflows are triggered as such:
+Deployment workflows are triggered based on Git events and corresponding AWS Secrets Manager secrets:

-DynatraceTestVariables Secret in dev account: on "feature/*" DynatraceNonProductionVariables Secret in prod: on "main" DynatraceProductionVariables Secret in prod: on "tag" VERSION

-You are able to specifying the dynatrace one agent version you want to deploy by updating /lambdalayer/one-agent-version/VERSION.
-This allows the repo to standardise and provide source control to the one agent version deployed to all new builds across the estate.
+Development: feature/* branch triggers deployment using DynatraceTestVariables secret in the development account.
+Non-Production: Merge to main branch triggers deployment using DynatraceNonProductionVariables secret in the production account.
+Production: Tag creation (VERSION) triggers deployment using DynatraceProductionVariables secret in the production account.

+The desired Dynatrace OneAgent version is specified in /lambdalayer/one-agent-version/VERSION, standardizing the deployed version for all new builds.

-In order to upgrade all lambdas teams will need to rebuild all lambda builds to pick up the latest LAYER_VERSION_ARN available in the updated DynatraceProductionVariables secret.
+OneAgent Upgrade: To upgrade existing Lambdas, teams must rebuild their deployments to incorporate the latest LAYER_VERSION_ARN from the updated DynatraceProductionVariables secret.

 ## Notes for future